Commitment to Stroke Care. Commitment to Quality.

 Capital Health Medical Center – Hopewell is a Joint Commission Primary Stroke Center, and a State of NJ Primary Stroke Center.
 This certification, also obtained through rigorous onsite review, recognizes our organization-wide commitment to treating stroke.
 Primary Stroke Centers are recognized as making “exceptional efforts to foster better outcomes for stroke care.”
 Certification shows that we have the necessary services and processes that are critical elements to achieve long-term success in improving outcomes.

 Get With the Guidelines® - Stroke Recognition

-Capital Health Regional Medical Center is a 2019 Get with the Guidelines Gold Plus hospital.
+Capital Health Regional Medical Center is a 2021 Get with the Guidelines® Gold Plus hospital.

 Hospitals receiving Get With The Guidelines® Gold Plus Achievement Award have reached an aggressive goal of treating patients with 85% or higher compliance to core standard levels of care as outlined by the American Heart Association® for two consecutive calendar years.
-In addition, those hospitals have demonstrated 75% compliance to five out of eight stroke quality measures during the 12-month period.
+In addition, those hospitals have demonstrated 75% compliance to four out of six stroke quality measures during the 12-month period.

-Regional Medical Center is also a 2019 Target: Stroke™ Honor Roll Elite hospital which recognizes hospitals achieving time to thrombolytic therapy ≤ 60 minutes in 75% or more of applicable acute ischemic stroke patients treated with IV tPA to improve quality of patient care and outcomes.
+Capital Health Regional Medical Center is also a 2021 Target: Stroke™ Honor Roll Elite hospital which recognizes hospitals achieving time to thrombolytic therapy ≤ 60 minutes in 85% or more of applicable acute ischemic stroke patients treated with IV thrombolytics to improve quality of patient care and outcomes.